 5 – Go Low – Choosing furniture that is low to the ground will help create the illusion of a larger space by the simple fact that there will be more space above them to the ceiling.
 Mid-20th century furniture and Japanese furniture are great choices here as not only are these classic pieces low to the ground, they also sit just above the floor with their design allowing light to flow around and under them giving the illusion of floating in the space.
 With smaller spaces it’s all about the creating a sense of free movement and openness.

 When it comes to making the most from a small block of land there are plenty of ways to achieve comfortable living spaces that feel open and airy.
 Speaking to your home builder about the best designs for a smaller block will help you get the most out of your new home on your land.
 At Kaplan Homes we have a range of floor plans that suit small blocks, designed to maximise the available area and work with narrow frontages.
 Some great design choices for single story would be the Sundancer 15 , Avoca 15 or the Marese 16 which is slightly wider than the Avoca but can fit on land down to 10m wide.
 For double storey the Aurora 25 and Aurora 27 are great choices, and if your wish list is a double garage but you don’t know how this will fit on your narrow block of land then the Allante 20 or the Bondi 27 would be great choices.
+If you have a very narrow block and still want a full featured home, our Byron 22 and Boulevarde 19 designs were developed with exactly this in mind.
 In saying that there are many more suitable designs available which are flexible and can be customised to fit your land measurements.
 Speak to one of our Kaplan consultants to get the full picture and make the most of your narrow block of land.